Simple ideas for making homemade soup year round staple, rather than just a savory winter treat!

 For vegetable pasta soup, ladle the soup over bowls pre-filled with about a third cup of al dente pasta.
 Also try adding a cup or two of cooked beans to the pot.
-Or add tomatoes and tomato paste.
-Or puree for a smooth, rich soup.
+Consider adding tomatoes and tomato paste.
+Or, puree for a smooth, rich soup.

 The moral of the story is to use your blender and your soup pot to revel in the abundance of summer fruits and vegetables.
 Stock your kitchen with the best of the garden or the farmers market and you can hardly go wrong.